h15200/notes/system-design.md

 ## Main tools

+### Microservice architecture

+Monolithic - one or a group of machines (servers) handle ALL services.
+Microservice is a single business unit.
+It doesn't not mean it's small.
+It's just a way of identifying a unit of business logic like sign in, check out, etc.. and each of them usually have a dedicated db.

+A client may talk to a `gateway` which then communicates to a microservice.

+#### Pros and Cons

+Monolithic architecture

+PROS

+1. Easier to organize for smaller teams
+2. Less duplication of code
+3. Faster as there are no additional network calls

+CONS

+1. nothing is decoupled, so there's too much responsibility on each server
+2. single point of failure for the entire system rather than just that one business logic

+Microservice architecture

+PROS

+1. Easier to design the system
+2. Less dependency between servers, so the business can keep going even if one microservice fails
+3. Easier to identify bottlenecks and debug problems with a streamlined approach

+CONS

+1. Harder to initially design
+2. Needs a good architect

+   Ways to reason about which service to use..

+If there are only 2 microservices, it's a sign you should just use a monlithic structure.

 ### Load balancers

 - helps scale horizontally by distributing requests to multiple servers
+- avoids duplicate requests

 #### Consistent hashing in load balancers